clicalmani/tonka/docs/routing.md

 So in your environment, both the two routes `/users/:user_id` and `/users/post_id` in the exemples above will be treated as the same and resolting in route conflict, meaning you will receive a duplicate route warning.

-Don't panic relax! :blush: Tonka is highly based on validation, route parameters, entity attributes, and request parameters are subjects to validation.
-We will cover validation in the [Validation]() section.
+Don't panic relax! :blush: **Tonka** is highly based on validation, route parameters, entity attributes, and request parameters are subjects to validation.
+We will cover validation in the [Validation](validation.md) section.

-To resolve the dilemma in the exemples above we need to use validators on the specified parameters to differenciate them.
+To resolve the dilemma in the exemples above we need to use validations rules on the specified parameters to differenciate them.

 ### Optional Parameters